-Messages can be sent to/from controls (WebConduit control-in and out of HTML), to and from the Dot (DotFramemenu control 712, Titlebar 713, bottom bar 717, flexible Dot Definition), to and from the system (Home Dot application 50 If an address does not match any of these forms, the address 200-open and close Dots, system variables and data).
+Messages can be sent to/from controls (WebConduit control-in and out of HTML), to and from the Dot (DotFramemenu control 712, Titlebar 713, bottom bar 717, flexible Dot Definition), to and from the system (Home Dot application 200-open and close Dots, system variables and data).
 The DMA addressing scheme also provides for messages to be sent to any Dot, to any control in any Dot, to any HTML, in any control, in any Dot.
-This enables Dots to work together as an application system, enables Dot developers to share func- 55 tionality and leverage and build on the functionality of other
+This enables Dots to work together as an application system, enables Dot developers to share functionality and leverage and build on the functionality of other

 In the preferred embodiment, a DMA message has two components: a recipient address and the message body itself.
 Both are represented as strings.
-The addressing scheme is 60 explained in the next section.
+The addressing scheme is explained in the next section.

 The body of a DMA messages is, at its simplest, a text string which may represent any javascript, for example, sent to a Web Conduit control.
-For defined messages, there is a method element to define the function/behavior call/request 65 [e.g., #set-size] followed by arguments if the method element requires them (e.g., height in DotUnits; width in DotUnits).
+For defined messages, there is a method element to define the function/behavior call/request [e.g., #set-size] followed by arguments if the method element requires them (e.g., height in DotUnits; width in DotUnits).

 The present invention provides for two functions that enable messages to be generated from within DHTML in the WebConduit control: SendMessage and PostMessage.
 Send-Message, which is synchronous, is used if a return value is required.
-PostMessage, which is asynchronous, is used othwindow.external.PostMessage ("#.:", "#set-position 350 window.external.SendMessage ("#system, "#get-screen-
+PostMessage, which is asynchronous, is used otherwise.